• Skip to main content

 • Matte or glossy: match the finish to the room's light

-• Magnetic mounting — no drilling required
+• Magnetic wall mounting

 • Frequently asked questions